 Public special education is accessible to resident students attending nonpublic schools by affording the opportunity for the nonpublic student to enroll, on a part-time, dual enrollment basis in a special education program operated within the District.
 Public special education services are accessible following a multi-disciplinary team evaluation, determination of eligibility, and development of an Individualized Education Program.
-Parents of nonpublic school students may obtain further information by contacting the Keystone Oaks School District, Director of Pupil Services.
+Parents of nonpublic school students may obtain further information by contacting the Keystone Oaks School District, Assistant to the Superintendent for Student Services.